-For STD, you should encourage the employee to file the claim as soon as you are aware that he or she will be off work beyond the elimination period.
+Encourage the employee to file the claim as soon as you’re aware that he/she will be off work beyond the elimination period.

 If the group has life coverage with us, we will also automatically review for waiver of life insurance premium benefit.